AllComputerScience/agfzb-CloudAppDevelopment_Capstone/README.md

 # Capstone

+The completed project can be found here: http://ericcapstone.mybluemix.net/dealership/

 This project was built from a forked template consisting of mostly YAML settings to install from IBM Cloud Foundary at the CLI.

 Most of the code you find besides the server settings is written by myself (Eric Dee).
 Similar to starting from a bare Django project.